-This document is available for download in PDF and Microsoft Word format.
+This document is available for download in PDF format.
 These documents contain forms for you to print out and submit.
 If you are unable to fill them out due to your disability, please contact us.

 Montclair State University’s Residence License and Dining Agreement is a legally binding contract, signed by students residing on campus, for the entire academic year.
 Medical requests to be released from this license will only be considered for students who show a significant and unforeseen change in their medical condition since entering into the agreement.
 Students must be in treatment, and this condition must be new or have worsened to the extent that normal life functions cannot be maintained while living in residence.

 The Department of Residence Life in collaboration with the Disability Resource Center will consider a release from a residential license as an accommodation for students with documented disabilities as defined by Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990.
 The laws define a disability as a physical or mental condition that substantially limits one or more major life activities.
 Documentation must demonstrate that these functional limitations impact the individual’s ability to live in a University residential setting.

 Please carefully read the following important information and instructions:

 - Issues that can be resolved by a change in room or building will not be approved

 - Accommodations which will mitigate the functional limitations described by the medical professional may be offered to the student in lieu of a release from contractual obligations